Aeroluna/LunaCoopMod/README.md

 For some reason Co-op halves this charge time, this returns it to normal for Amon.

+- Reduced Raven's Point Defense Drone duration from 180 seconds to 20 seconds.
+- Reduced Raven's Auto-Turret duration from 180 seconds to 11 seconds.
+- Reduced range of Raven's Build Auto-Turret from 3 to 2.
+- Increased damage of Auto-Turret's 12mm Gauss Cannon from 8 to 18.
+- Reduced Auto-Turret health from 150 to 100.
+- Reduced Auto-Turret armor from 1 to 0.

+Copied from Versus.
+Duration of Raven's summons massively, and in return increase the auto-turret damage.
+It was a common problem that a Raven from an attack wave would place an Auto-Turret or Point Defense Drone and the map ping would not disappear until the unit timed out 3 minutes later.

 - Fixed an issue where Infested Terran eggs used Stetmann's armor icon.

 yeah.